Cancer Genetics Overview (PDQ®): Genetics - Health Professional Information [NCI]Skip to the navigation

 - Multiple Endocrine Neoplasia Type 2A, 2B (Sipple Syndrome) (Genetics of Endocrine and Neuroendocrine Neoplasias).

-- Peutz-Jeghers Syndrome (Genetics of Colorectal Cancer; Genetics of Breast and Ovarian Cancer).
+- Peutz-Jeghers Syndrome (Genetics of Colorectal Cancer; Genetics of Breast and Gynecologic Cancers).

 - Polyposis, Familial Adenomatous and Attenuated Familial Adenomatous Polyposis (Genetics of Colorectal Cancer).